vishal-c-addweb/october-plugins-revisionhistory/README.md

  - Easy to Revert Back to the Old Content.
  - Clarity of Changes made.
  - Quickens the Process.
- - Easy Identification of User who made the Change
+ - Easy Identification of User who made the Change.

 **Installation**
 ----------